 Mathew is a U.K.-qualified barrister.
 A skilled advocate, he has appeared before courts across England and Wales, including the Central Criminal Court, the High Court and the Court of Appeal.

-Most recently, Mathew worked in the Enforcement and Market Oversight Division of the Financial Conduct Authority for five years where he advised on major criminal investigations and prosecutions undertaken by the organisation.
+Prior to joining the firm, Mathew worked in the Enforcement and Market Oversight Division of the Financial Conduct Authority for five years where he advised on major criminal investigations and prosecutions undertaken by the organisation.
 This included cases focusing upon allegations of insider dealing, market manipulation, money laundering, fraud and the carrying on of regulated activities without authorisation.
 He was also called upon to advise on "dual track" investigations – those that may lead to a criminal and/or regulatory outcome.

 In addition, Mathew oversaw all criminal and non-criminal investigations and litigation arising under the Proceeds of Crime Act 2002 and related legislation with a particular focus on asset freezing and forfeiture.
 Mathew also provided advice generally on AML and financial crime policy.
-For example, he played a significant role in the enactment and implementation of the Criminal Finance Act 2017 and most recently, he advised the FCA and the U.K. Government on potential AML reform.
+For example, he played a significant role in the enactment and implementation of the Criminal Finance Act 2017 and more recently, advised the FCA and the U.K. Government on potential AML reform.